Like a Rolling Stone

-"Like a Rolling Stone" is a song by American singer-songwriter Bob Dylan, released on July 20, 1965, by Columbia Records.
+"Like a Rolling Stone" is a song by the American singer-songwriter Bob Dylan, released on July 20, 1965, by Columbia Records.
 Its confrontational lyrics originated in an extended piece of verse Dylan wrote in June 1965, when he returned exhausted from a grueling tour of England.
 Dylan distilled this draft into four verses and a chorus.
-"Like a Rolling Stone" was recorded a few weeks later as part of the sessions for the forthcoming album Highway 61 Revisited.
+He recorded "Like a Rolling Stone" a few weeks later for the album Highway 61 Revisited as its opening track.

 During a difficult two-day preproduction, Dylan struggled to find the essence of the song, which was demoed without success in 3/4 time.
-A breakthrough was made when it was tried in a rock music format, and rookie session musician Al Kooper improvised the Hammond B2 organ riff for which the track is known.
-Columbia Records was unhappy with both the song's length at over six minutes and its heavy electric sound, and was hesitant to release it.
-It was only when, a month later, a copy was leaked to a new popular music club and heard by influential DJs that the song was put out as a single.
-Although radio stations were reluctant to play such a long track, "Like a Rolling Stone" reached No. 2 in the US Billboard charts (No. 1 in Cashbox) and became a worldwide hit.
+A breakthrough happened when he recorded it in a rock format and the rookie session musician Al Kooper improvised a Hammond organ riff.

+Columbia Records, unhappy with the song's six-minute length and electric sound, hesitated to release it.
+A month later, a copy leaked to a popular new music club, and influential DJs encountered it.
+The song was then released as a single.
+Although many radio stations initially refused to play such a long track, "Like a Rolling Stone" reached No. 2 in the US Billboard charts (No. 1 in Cashbox) and became a worldwide hit.

-Critics have described "Like a Rolling Stone" as revolutionary in its combination of musical elements, the youthful, cynical sound of Dylan's voice, and the directness of the question "How does it feel?".
+Critics described "Like a Rolling Stone" as revolutionary in its combination of musical elements, the youthful, cynical sound of Dylan's voice, and the directness of the question "How does it feel?".
 It completed the transformation of Dylan's image from folk singer to rock star, and is considered one of the most influential compositions in postwar popular music.
-According to review aggregator Acclaimed Music, "Like a Rolling Stone" is statistically the most acclaimed song of all time.
 Rolling Stone listed it at No. 1 on their 2004 and 2010 "500 Greatest Songs of All Time" lists.
-It has been covered by many artists, from the Jimi Hendrix Experience and the Rolling Stones to the Wailers and Green Day.
-At an auction in 2014, Dylan's handwritten lyrics to the song fetched $2 million, a world record for a popular music manuscript.
+It has been covered by many artists, from the Jimi Hendrix Experience and the Rolling Stones to the Wailers, Cat Power, Titus Andronicus and Green Day.
+At an auction in 2014, Dylan's handwritten lyrics fetched $2 million, a record for a popular music manuscript.